 On the topic of hashtags, create a couple of banks of 30 hashtags – Instagram doesn’t like it when we use the same ones over and over as it looks spammy!
 The app Hashta.gr is fab for helping you quickly analyse post volume and relevant hashtags (see below).

 Instagram has so many different features you can use.
 It’s believed that the algorithm will favour you if you use a wide range of these.
 I highly recommend using the ‘Stories’ feature if you’re not already doing so.
 More people tend to be viewing stories than scrolling through profiles these days, but do bear in mind that stories only last for 24 hours.
 Anything you want to keep can be stored in your ‘Highlights’; treat this as your shop front.
 If you get a lot of press coverage for your brand you could always have an ‘as seen in’ highlight to help boost the trust factor, discussed earlier.

 If you’re confident enough in front of the camera, you may also wish to upload videos of you talking about a particular topic i.e. the next big interior design trend.
 These can be pre recorded, or you can go ‘live’.
 You can share a live video to IGTV, so that those who were unable to watch you at the time can see a replay.

 - Use the location tag

 This is a simple tip, but one that’s often overlooked.
 When uploading a post it’s always worth adding your location (there’s a button called ‘add location’).
 You can also do this on stories.
 This makes it easier to be seen in your community – think of it like free, local PR!

 - Spread the word

 There are so many things you can do to market your brand on Instagram.
 Some smaller businesses opt for choosing brand reps – people who help to spread the word in exchange for a discount themselves.
 Some choose to approach influencers, which can be really effective if done well.
-With a bit of budget, you may also wish to try Instagram marketing, which you can read all about here.
+With a bit of budget, you may also wish to try Instagram advertising.

 - Measure your success